Greater Seattle's Bellevue (Shopping) Square

 King County (Bellevue), Washington

 Greater Seattle's first post-war shopping center was developed on a 34.3-acre site.
 This was located 9 miles east of Seattle's center city, in an unincorporated section of King County.
-BELLEVUE (SHOPPING) SQUARE was designed by the Bliss Moore, Jr. & Associates firm and was developed by Kemper Freeman, Senior and his father Miller.
-They obtained permission from the US government to build a movie theater, utilizing scarce construction materials available, in 1945.
+BELLEVUE (SHOPPING) SQUARE was designed by the Bliss Moore, Junior & Associates firm and developed by Kemper Freeman, Senior and his father Miller.
+The Freeman's obtained permission from the US government to build a movie theater, utilizing the scarce construction materials available, in 1945.

 The Sterling Entertainment Organization Bel-Vue Theatre opened on March 20, 1946.
 A 1-level (20,000 square foot), Seattle-based Frederick & Nelson welcomed first shoppers on August 20, 1946.
 This store was the first suburban shopping center branch of Chicago-based Marshall Field & Company (with F & N having been a subsidiary since 1929).

 A center-wide grand opening was held as part of Frederick & Nelson's dedication.
 Eight stores and services set up shop.
 These included the Clark's Crabapple Restaurant, Candy Kane Restaurant, First National Bank of Bellevue, Johnson's Ice Cream and Bellevue Square Barber Shop.
-The Food Center supermarket opened its doors on August 24, 1946.
-This store re-opened, as an A & P supermarket, on March 3, 1949.
+The Food Center supermarket opened its doors on August 24, 1946 and re-opened, as an A & P supermarket, on March 3, 1949.

 By the late 1960s, the "SHOPPING" reference had been dropped from the official name of BELLEVUE SQUARE.
 It had been expanded into a fifty-store retail hub.
 Tenants included Karl Larson's Village Shoes, Florsheim Shoes, Mamselle & Mr. Paul's Hair Design, Pacific National Bank and a J.J.
 Newberry 5 & 10.
 A 2-level (67,500 square foot) Nordstrom Best was dedicated on November 5, 1967.
 This store was refitted with a Nordstrom nameplate in December 1972.

-Kemper Development embarked on a total rebuild of their shopping center in 1979, with an official ground breaking being held on February 29, 1980.
-Sections were demolished as a fully-enclosed mall was completed.
+Kemper Development embarked on a total rebuild of BELLEVUE SQUARE in 1979.
+An official ground breaking was held on February 29, 1980.
+Sections were demolished as a fully-enclosed mall was built.
 The Frederick & Nelson and Nordstrom structures were retained and became part of the new mall.

 An auxiliary shopping complex, known as THE CORNER AT BELLEVUE SQUARE, was completed in the year 2000.
 It encompassed 120,000 square feet on 2 levels.
 Stores included Crate & Barrel, P.F.
 Chang's China Bistro and ZTejas Southwestern Grill.
 The mall now spanned 1.3 million square feet and housed over 200 stores and services.